LavGarg1/Facial_Recognition_App/README.md

 Task 6(C1):

-Making Android App for Gender+Age Dectection: Here we learn basics of android devlopment and learn that we need not to start making whole app from start, rather we can use any other similar app and make changes in that in order to rech the required outcome.
+Making Android App for Gender+Age Dectection: Here we learn basics of android devlopment and learn that we need not to start making whole app from start, rather we can use any other similar app and make changes in that in order to reach the required outcome.

 Task 7(C2):